MicrosoftDocs/azure-devops-docs/docs/organizations/security/access-levels.md

 ![Advanced access features](_img/access-levels-2015-advanced.png)

 > [!NOTE]
 > The **Advanced** access level is deprecated for TFS 2017 and later versions of TFS.
 Use the **VS Enterprise** access level only for active Visual Studio Enterprise subscribers.
-For MSDN Platforms and Visual Studio Test Professional with MSDN subscribers needing access to the Test hub, assign them to the **Advanced** access level and the Test Manager extension.
+For MSDN Platforms and Visual Studio Test Professional with MSDN subscribers needing access to **Test**, assign them to the **Advanced** access level and the Test Manager extension.

 ::: moniker-end